apereo/cas/docs/cas-server-documentation/configuration/Configuration-Server-Management.md

 ##### Native

 The server is configured by default to load `cas.(properties|yml)` files from an external location that is `/etc/cas/config`.
 This location is constantly monitored by the server to detect external changes.
-Note that this location simply needs to exist, and does not require any special permissions or structure.
+Note that this location needs to exist, and does not require any special permissions or structure.
 The name of the configuration file that goes inside this directory needs to match the `spring.application.name` (i.e. `cas.properties`).